The Grandmother (2021 film)

-The Grandmother (La abuela) is a 2021 Spanish-French horror film directed by Paco Plaza from a screenplay by Carlos Vermut which stars Almudena Amor and Vera Valdez.
+The Grandmother (La abuela) is a 2021 horror film directed by Paco Plaza from a screenplay by Carlos Vermut which stars Almudena Amor and Vera Valdez.
+It is a Spanish-French co-production.
 Tracking a fashion model (Amor) returning home to look after her ailing grandmother (Valdez), the plot tackles the horror of ageing and the need for elderly care, with a supernatural side taking over progressively.

 The film had its world premiere at the 69th San Sebastián International Film Festival on 22 September 2021, and was released in Spain and France, respectively on 28 January and 6 April 2022.

 Plot

 The movie opens with an elderly woman entering an apartment, where she finds another older woman lying dead on the floor, and a half-eaten birthday cake on a table.
 She is then greeted by a young, blond naked woman.
 The old woman seems happy to see her and kneels down on the floor and kisses her.
 The film then focuses on Susana, a fashion model working in Paris; she calls her grandmother Pilar and tells her she will not be in Madrid for her birthday.
 A short time later, while snorting a stripe on her cellphone, Susana receives a call from a hospital in Madrid, telling her her grandmother had a brain hemorrhage.
 Being Pilar's only remaining living relative, Susana travels to Madrid; it is then revealed that Pilar is the same elderly woman from the opening sequence.

 Back in Madrid, Susana takes the seemingly brain-damaged Pilar back to her apartment in Calle de Alfonso XII (next to El Retiro) and moves in to take care of her.
 As the days go by, Susana begins having several disturbing nightmares, making her uneasy.
 One day, Susana finds a young woman named Eva visiting Pilar.
 Eva tells her she is the niece of Pilar's best friend Julita, and that she and Susana have met before, but Susana does not remember her nor Julita.
 One night, Susana comes across her childhood diary; after reading it, she recalls a birthday party where she met both Eva and Julita.
 On that party, the two girls underwent some sort of strange ritual and both got locks of their hair cut; Susana also remembers that, from that day on, she began having nightmares related to her grandmother.
 She also begins to suspect that Pilar is moving through the apartment at night.